arcus/education_modules/git_history_of_project/git_history_of_project.md

  - Lesson 5: [Exploring History](https://swcarpentry.github.io/git-novice/05-history/index.html)

-This module is also the fourth in a series of modules about Git created by Arcus Education and friends.
-We suggest continuing with the next module in the series on [working with others in Git](link/goes/here) and the entire collection is available on the [Arcus website](link/goes/here)
+This module is also the fourth in a series of modules about Git.
+We suggest continuing with the next module in the series on [working with others in Git](link/goes/here) and the entire collection is available on the [module catalog](link/goes/here)

 ## Feedback